yasirbhutta/yasirbhutta.github.io/python/lesson-plans-advanced-python.md

 **Week 4, Lecture 2:** Design patterns in Python **Week 4, Lecture 3:** Project: Role-based access control system

-Here’s a structured lesson plan to teach Object-Oriented Programming (OOP) in Python:

----

 ### **Lesson 1: Introduction to OOP**
 - **Objective:** Understand the basics of OOP and its importance.
 - **Topics Covered:**